YOU DID IT... !!!

-It will stand outside Home Park – the exact location will be decided in collaboration with Plymouth Argyle and in consultation with Plymouth City Council.
-We’ve had initial discussions and will update you all on this once we are able to discuss it in person on site.
+It will stand outside Home Park – we have begun very positive discussions with Plymouth Argyle on the location and will update you all on this once we are able to make an announcement.

 We are a group of committed football fans whose aim is to share their passion for Jack's story in Plymouth and nationwide and create a fitting legacy at last.
 Please support our campaign with a donation.
 You can find out more about The Jack Leslie Campaign, its aims, the team and its supporters here: https://jackleslie.co.uk/

-We already have some great rewards and will add to them as the campaign progresses.
-Here are the fantastic pieces of artwork by Argyle fan and Private Eye cartoonist, Rob Bullen, which are on offer as limited edition, signed prints (we hope to put more up for sale in future)...
+We had some great rewards including fantastic pieces of artwork by Argyle fan and Private Eye cartoonist, Rob Bullen, which were on offer as limited edition, signed prints (we hope to put more up for sale in future)...